 Attracting and retaining good people is hard these days.
-Career patterns are changing and the current trend amongst Gen Y’ers in particular seems to be ‘learn as much as possible’, then move on to a more senior position.
+Career patterns are changing and the current trend amongst millennials in particular seems to be “learn as much as possible,” then move on to a more senior position.

-I was involved in a very interesting discussion today in Australia, that centred around the emerging workforce trends and strategies that could be adopted to meet these challenges.
-So here’s a quick summary:
+I was involved in a very interesting discussion a few years ago in Australia, on the topic of emerging workforce trends and the strategies that could be adopted to meet these challenges.
+Here’s a quick summary of that discussion:

-So what strategies can be used to attract and retain good people or do we merely just accept that staff turnover will be high and plan accordingly?
-Don’t invest too much in training and development and for succession planning, just hire in new people?
+So what strategies can be used to attract and retain good people?
+Do we simply accept that staff turnover will be high and plan accordingly?
+Do we limit our investment in training and development and base succession strategy on recruitment rather than internal promotion?

 Here are some strategies that were discussed:

-- More promotion of Supply Chain and Logistics as a worthwhile and rewarding industry.
+- Intensify the promotion of Supply Chain and Logistics as a worthwhile and rewarding industry.

 - Expand graduate programs to attract bright people.